Guide for Undocumented Individuals Traveling in the U.S.

 Can I travel without a photo identification when using a bus?

-To travel on a bus within a metropolitan area, all you need is a schedule and fare.
+To travel on a bus within a metropolitan area, all you need is a schedule and a fare.
 To ride to farther locations (e.g., riding with Greyhound), you need a valid photo identification.

 Ground Transportation: Driving